scc-digitalhub/validation-framework/library/docs/example.md

 run = client.create_run(data, "frictionless")
 ```

-The first parameter is a `DataResource` object, the second is a `str` indicating the name of the desired validation framework.
+The first parameter is a `DataResource` object, the second is a `str` identifying a desired validation framework.
 We can use the `Run` as *context manager*.
 First, we log the *Data Resource*:

 ```python